-Welcome back to part three of Saving Dixie!
-Today I’ll show you how easy it is to restore tired looking brass hardware.
-If you are just joining in, be sure to catch up on part one and part two to learn about the journey up to this point.
+Welcome back to part three of Saving Dixie the dresser!
+Today I’ll show you how easy it is to restore tired brass hardware.
+If you are just joining in, be sure to catch up on part one and part two to learn where this makeover began.

-While it may be tempting to just chuck sad looking hardware and start over, I am here to tell you that it is almost always worth the added effort to clean and restore the existing, original to the piece, stuff.
-And it’s easier than you may think!
+While it may be tempting to just chuck sad-looking hardware and start over, I can assure you that it is almost always worth the added effort to clean and restore the existing, original to the piece, stuff.
+It saves money and it’s easy enough for beginners.

 There is a fine line between patina and just gross.
-The hardware on this dresser fit much more into the latter category.
+The hardware on this dresser sits right on that line.

-Often times, it can be difficult to find reasonably priced handles and knobs, especially ones that match up with existing holes.
-And sadly, it seems they just don’t make ’em like they used to.
-Reusing what is already on the piece also helps retain the original character while keeping down costs significantly.
+Often, finding reasonably priced handles and knobs is challenging, especially ones that match up with existing holes.
+And sadly, it seems they often don’t make hardware like they used to.
+Reusing what is already on the piece also helps retain the original character of the piece while keeping down costs significantly.

 Here is how you do it: